 - Purchase a thermocube or other temperature controlled device so that the heat source comes on when it drops below 40°F, which will also reduce the risk of forgetting to turn it on or off.

-- Any members of the flock who are older or ill, should be brought inside the house for supplemental heat because they are going to be a higher risk of developing frostbite then the others.
+- Any members of the flock who are olde, ill, at the bottom of the pecking order, breeds with small narrow bodies, or have suspected heart problems should be brought inside your house for supplemental heat because they are going to be a higher risk of developing frostbite then the others.

 - Lock your birds up when it’s cold, don’t leave the door open---leaving it open allows the cold air in and renders the coop almost useless.